 Chris Isaacs race cars

-Julian originally ran a homebuilt chassis in his 100E, but after a few years off from the sport wanted to return with more power and a modern chassis.
-CIRC was tasked with constructing the complete vehicle around Julian's original bodyshell, starting with a SFI 25.4 spec, 7.50 legal frame including a 4" stretch in front of the firewall for a 94" wheelbase.
+Julian originally ran his car with a homebuilt chassis, but after a few years away from the sport he decided to return with more power and a modern chassis.
+CIRC was tasked with constructing the complete vehicle around Julian's original bodyshell, starting with a new SFI 25.4 spec 7.50 legal chassis, including a 4" stretch ahead of the firewall for a 94" wheelbase.

 The body is fixed to the chassis jig and the first tubes are laid down.